Mullion, Cornwall: Geography

 The parish comprises 5007 acre of land, 8 acre of water and 55 acre of foreshore.
-It is on the Lizard Peninsula, which lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+It is on the Lizard Peninsula, which lies within the Cornwall National Landscape area.
 Mullion contains three designated Sites of Special Scientific Interest (SSSIs) – West Lizard SSSI, Baulk Head to Mullion SSSI and Mullion Cliff to Predannack Cliff SSSI, which includes Mullion Island.
 Mullion Cliff to Predannack Cliff SSSI is noted for its geological and biological interest and contains ten Red Data Book of rare and endangered plant species.
 Much of the Lizard National Nature Reserve (NNR) is within the parish boundary.
 The South West Coast Path, which follows the coast of south-west England from Somerset to Dorset passes by on the cliffs along the western edge of the parish.